open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 protocol-dependent telemetry exporters.
 The protocol exporter is expected to be primarily a simple telemetry data encoder and transmitter.

-Metric Exporter has access to the [pre-aggregated metrics data](./datamodel.md#timeseries-model).
+Metric Exporter has access to the [aggregated metrics data](./datamodel.md#timeseries-model).

 There could be multiple [Push Metric Exporters](#push-metric-exporter) or [Pull